Our diamond wheels are built for high-performance use and are made with ultimate precision to ensure they perform flawlessly from start to finish.

 Eagle Superabrasives Diamond Wheels

-Our diamond wheels are composed of poly-crystalline and mono-crystalline diamonds which are synthetic, yet offer the hardness and high thermal conductivity as that of natural diamond.
+Our diamond wheels are made with either poly-crystalline or mono-crystalline diamond which are synthetic, yet offer the hardness and thermal conductivity equal to or higher than that of natural diamond.

-At Eagle Superabrasives, we manufacture a polycrystalline diamond (PCD) with a vitrified bond system.
-By using a vitrified bond in diamond Superabrasive wheels, we increase the porosity allowing more coolant to easily reach the sharpening point.
+At Eagle Superabrasives, we manufacture polycrystalline diamond (PCD) grinding wheels with a vitrified bond system.
+By utilizing a vitrified bond, we can adjust the porosity of the wheel allowing more coolant to reach the point of grind.
+This keeps the wheel and the tool cool and allows for sharper edges and longer wheel life.

-Our vitrified bond wheels have a tool life over 150 times more than a generic resin bond wheel, and are still easily dressed and trued on machines.
+Our vitrified bond wheels have a tool life over 50 times longer than a generic resin bond wheel, and are easily dressed and trued on the machine.

-Enhancing the cooling process of a diamond Superabrasive wheel improves the chip removal rate and reduces the contact to surface therefore reducing the heat that is produced.
+Enhancing the cooling process of a diamond Superabrasive wheel improves the chip removal rate and reduces the amount of heat produced.

 Hardness of Diamond Wheels

-Diamond wheels are often ranked by the hardness of the bond.
-It allows for a longer lasting sharpening wheel compared to conventional wheels used in the industry such as aluminum oxide and silicon carbide.
+Diamond wheels are often graded by the hardness of the bond.
+The bonds high hardness allows for a longer lasting wheel when compared to conventional wheels used in the industry such as aluminum oxide and silicon carbide.

 To determine the hardness of the wheel, you have to understand how the grains work.

-A wheel is considered soft if the grains fracture easily.
-Contrarily, a wheel is considered hard when the grains selected do not micro-fracture.
+A wheel is considered soft if the grains fracture or pull out from the bond easily.
+Contrarily, a wheel is considered hard when the grains selected do not micro-fracture and held into the bond firmly.

 Typically surfaces that are easy to cut can use a harder wheel.

-A softer wheel is used for a more DTG material such as micro-grain TCT cutting tools.
+A softer wheel is used for a more DTG material such as sub micro-grain TCT cutting tools.

-While diamonds are an essential part of manufacturing diamond grinding wheels, the bonding agent is a very important contributing player.
+While the diamond and coating type are an essential part of manufacturing diamond grinding wheels, the bond system selected to complement the diamond type is also a very important factor.

-Our tried and true bonding systems lock in carefully selected diamond powders and coatings.
+Our tried and true bond systems lock in the carefully selected diamond powders to ensure almost zero diamond pull out.

 Diamond Wheels Applications